centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-evertz-fc7800-snmp.md

 ### SNMP Configuration

-The SNMP service must be configured and activated on the host.
-Please refer to the official documentation from the manufacturer/publisher.
+To use this pack, the SNMP service must be properly configured on your **Evertz FC7800** equipment.

 ### Network flow

-The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.
+The target server must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector